 Our gut health program offers targeted insights into your dietary choices.
-By testing your gut biome, we get a snapshot on everything from your risk at developing autoimmunity to how well your metabolism functions.
+By testing your gut biome, we get a snapshot on everything causing your system an immune response.
+Based on the results, we can determine your risk of developing autoimmunity and how well your metabolism functions.

-To better you chances of a passing grade, the Thryve Inside Gut Health Program offers you recommendations on foods you should eat, and which ones to avoid.
+To better your chances of a passing grade, the Thryve Inside Gut Health Program offers you recommendations on foods you should eat, and which ones to avoid.

 Combine these insights with our recipes full of antiviral foods, and your immune system will be strong enough to take-on flu season head-on!

 Cohen F. S. (2016).
 How Viruses Invade Cells.
 Biophysical journal, 110(5), 1028–1032. https://doi.org/10.1016/j.bpj.2016.02.006